horizon0408/depth_note/README.md

   <a href = "https://arxiv.org/pdf/1909.05845.pdf">DeepPruner: Learning Efficient Stereo Matching via Differentiable PatchMatch(ICCV 19)</a>

   <a href = "http://openaccess.thecvf.com/content_ICCV_2019/papers/Wu_Semantic_Stereo_Matching_With_Pyramid_Cost_Volumes_ICCV_2019_paper.pdf">Semantic Stereo Matching with Pyramid Cost Volumes (ICCV 19)</a>
+    * pyramid cost volumes for both semantic and spatial info
+        + Unlike PSMNet use single cost volume with multiscale features, it construct multilevel cost volumes directly (btw the figure for spatial cost volume via spatial pooling is clear) (However, should lead to much higher complexity?)
+        + semantic cost volume follows <a href="https://arxiv.org/pdf/1612.01105.pdf">PSPNet</a>
+            + single, upsample feature maps to the same size and concatenate
+    * 3D multi-cost aggregation with hourglass and 3D feature fusion module(FFM)
+        + for each spatial cost volume, firstly a hourglass then upsampled for following fusion
+        + fuse 4D spatial cost volumes from low to high level in a recursive way
+        + FFM employ <a href="https://arxiv.org/pdf/1709.01507.pdf">SE-block structure</a>
+    * boundary loss
+        + disparity discontinuity point is always on the semantic boundaries
+        + compute intensity gradient for GT segmentation labels and predicted disparity (align edges)
+    * two-step training, train the segementation subnet firstly and then joint training the whole
+        + For Scene Flow, have object-level segmentation GT, transform to segmentation labels
+        + For KITTI2015/12, the semantic segmentation first trained with KITTI15 (have GT for left images)

 ## Multi-view depth estimation<a name="mvs"></a>